angular/angular-phonecat/scripts/private/README.md

 - **goto_step.sh (goto_step.bat)**: These scripts are copied into the `sandbox` folder when the snapshots folder is created.
 Run the appropriate one for your OS to remove the current step's application files from the sandbox and copy in a new one.
-- **test-all.sh**: Run this script to run all the unit and e2e tests for all the steps in the tutorial.
-It is a bit fiddly to get all the pieces running for this to work:
+- **test-all.sh**: Run this script to recreate the snapshot folder and then run all the unit and e2e tests for all the steps in the tutorial.
-    - Run `scripts/private/snapshot.sh`
-    - Run `scripts/private/test-all.sh`
-    - Open a new terminal and `cd angular-phonecat-snapshots/sandbox/`
-    - Run `node scripts/web-server.js` for the e2e tests to have an application to talk to.
-    - Open a browser and point it at `http://localhost:9876` for karma to run the tests against.

 ## Scraping Data